 EcoSpark is excited to announce a new partnership with our friends at Credit Valley Conservation!
 For the very first time, we are offering a combined program where teachers can register for TWO programs at once, allowing students to take part in hands-on water quality monitoring (Changing Currents) and stewardship (Branch Out) through a full day of outdoor programming in the Credit River Watershed.
 This collaboration will take place in the spring and fall.

-EcoSpark's award-winning Changing Currents program introduces grades 6 to 12 students from across the Greater Toronto Area (GTA) to their local watershedsand teaches them about watershed science.
-Students get outside, put on hip waders, explore a river or stream and learn about its importance and quality through citizen science.
-For this collaboration, water quality monitoring will take place over a half-day in the Credit River.
-For more information about Changing Currents, click here.
+EcoSpark's award-winning Changing Currents program introduces grades 6 to 12 students from across the Greater Toronto Area (GTA) to their local watersheds and teaches them about watershed science.
+Students get outside, put on hip waders, explore a river or stream and learn about the importance of water quality through citizen science.
+For more information, contact Changing Currents staff at firstname.lastname@example.org or 647-258-3280 x 2011.

 Credit Valley Conservation's Branch Out program enhances the science and geography curriculum and raises students’ awareness about local climate change issues.
 Students are inspired to discover nature in their community and participate in a community stewardship project in the Credit River Watershed.
 For this collaboration, stewardship will take place over a half-day and may include native plantings, invasive species removal and shoreline clean-ups.
-For more information about Branch Out, click here.
+For more information, contact Branch Out Staff at email@example.com or 905-670-1615 x 394 or 1-800-668-5557.

 This program can only accomodate up to 60 students/day and is intended for grade 6-12 students.